Inside: Learn about the life and career of Dr. Helen Rodríguez-Trías, along with a list of her most famous quotes.

 - Here is a short biography in Spanish.

-You also might be interested in my sets of biography slides and project templates for learning about Latinx and Spanish-Speaking leaders, plus a free guessing game.
+You also might be interested in my sets of biography slides and project templates for learning about Latinx and Spanish-Speaking leaders.
+The guess who game is free!

 Videos About Dr. Helen RODRÍGUEZ-TRÍAS